 Inpatient Guidelines: Visiting non-coronavirus patients

 Visiting hours: 11 am to 8 pm daily.
-Beginning on 11/24/21, each Magee patient is permitted two visitors at a time in the building, except in the following cases:
+Beginning on February 14, 2022, each Magee patient is permitted two visitors PER DAY in the building but only one visitor at a time.
+Visitors may change during the day, but cannot overlap.

 - No pet visitation is allowed at this time.